 "In the Greek speaking world, especially since the ninth century, the idea had emerged that the Holy Spirit proceeded from the Father alone."

+What were the main doctrinal and disciplinary decrees of the Council of Florence?
 The question of the procession of the Holy Spirit from the Son, or the Filioque, took up the vast majority of the time.

-The question is whether the Holy Spirit proceeds from the Father and the Son, as we Catholics profess in the Creed.
+The question iswhether the Holy Spirit proceeds from the Father and the Son, as we Catholics profess in the Creed.

 In the Greek speaking world, especially since the ninth century, the idea had emerged that the Holy Spirit proceeded from the Father alone.
 That is obviously incompatible with saying that he proceeds from the Father and the Son.
 This question needed to be thrashed out and was debated at great length, with much discussion of patristic texts.